 Well there is a denim brand called The Unbranded Brand.
 They follow a motto of “No branding, no ad campaigns and no celebrities”.
 By eliminating all the unnecessary (branding stuff) they are able to sell a better product at a better price, and I think that’s kind of cool and quite brave.
 But even calling yourself “The Unbranded Brand” is branding.
 After all, Samuel Maverick didn’t have a single mark on his cattle.

 Then there’s a site called unbrandedproducts.com.
 Their website declares, “Unbranded products means you get products that work as well as the big brands without paying extra for the name”.
 A very similar pitch as The Unbranded Brand – stop wasting your money on branding and just get what you want i.e. a good product at a better price.
 These propositions are built on pure utility and function.

-The bottom line is that if you’re going to be a brand – or a brand-less company – you need to walk your talk.
+The bottom line is that if you’re going to be a brand – or even an unbranded company – you need to walk your talk.
 You can’t promise the world (to the world), and behave like you don’t give a shit.
 A brand promise is a promise made and kept.

 And you need to stand for something beyond making the next sale.
 Something that makes a positive contribution – to the people who work for you, to the people who buy from you, to the people you do business with, to the communities where you operate as a business, and to the planet.

 Whether it’s unbranded or branded, my conclusion is the same.
 Utility and function are not enough.
 People want more than “it does the job”.
 They want a story.
 People want to believe in something.
 People want to know that the product or service they are buying is somehow making a difference.
 And that’s the power of a great brand.